-As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, inorganic compounds, total trihalomethanes, haloacetic acids, radiological, nitrate, nitrite, lead and copper, volatile organic compounds, and synthetic organic compounds.
+As the State regulations require, we routinely test your drinking water for numerous constituents.
+These constituents include: total coliform, inorganic compounds, total trihalomethanes, haloacetic acids, radionuclides, nitrates, nitrites, lead, copper, volatile organic compounds (VOC's), and synthetic organic compounds (SOC's).
 The table presented below depicts which compounds were detected in your drinking water.
-The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The State has us test for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data listed in this report, though representative and within in the requirements of the NYS Sanitary Code, is more than one year old.